clearloop/clearloop.github.io/posts/2024-10-28-wasm-to-evm-bytecode.md

 ## 3. Memory Allocator

-Due to EVM and WASM have different memory models, memroy operations in WASM could not be reflected to EVM, and that's why zink bans all memory operations in rust, however, it's not that serious since reducing memory operations in EVM is also a key point of saving gas, see our move in the followings.
+Due to EVM and WASM have different memory models, memory operations in WASM could not be reflected to EVM, and that's why zink bans all memory operations in rust, however, it's not that serious since reducing memory operations in EVM is also a key point of saving gas, see our move in the followings.